 Having given rapturously received live accounts on three continents, Weilerstein is already recognized as one of the leading exponents of Bach's six suites for unaccompanied cello.
-Last season, she reprised the complete set in Portland, Oregon, and at London's Wigmore Hall, where she has developed a close rapport with Wigmore audiences over the past 13 years.
-A Billboard bestseller, her Pentatone recording of the complete Bach suites was nominated for a 2021 Gramophone Award, while her insights into his first G-major prelude, as captured in Vox's YouTube series, have been viewed well over two million times.
-During the first weeks of the global pandemic, she chronicled her developing engagement with the suites on social media, fostering an even closer connection with her online audience in her innovative #36DaysOfBach project.
+A Billboard bestseller, her Pentatone recording of the complete Bach suites was nominated for a 2021 Gramophone Award, while her insights into his first G-major prelude, as captured in Vox's YouTube series, have been viewed more than 2.2 million times.
+During the first weeks of the pandemic, she chronicled her developing engagement with the suites on social media, fostering an even closer connection with her online audience in her innovative #36DaysOfBach project.